Clarkson-Applied-Data-Science/2025_ia651_tammalla/README.md

 This section outlines all the preprocessing steps performed from the train-test split onward, along with the specific dimensions at each stage.

 1. **Train-Test Split**: The dataset was split into training and test sets using an 80-20 split.
-Stratification was applied to ensure class balance across both sets.

    Training set shape: 156 rows, 22 features